 When a medical professional, such as a doctor, nurse, hospital staff, dentist or technician, omits or neglects acceptable treatment or practice and inflicts harm or injury to a patient.
 Statistics show that medical mistakes account for over 1 million injuries and at least 100,000 wrongful deaths each year.

-It is in your best interest to contact an experienced medical malpractice attorney right away if you believe you have been injured or harmed in any way as a result of medical malpractice.
+It is in your best interest to contact an experienced Salem, OR medical malpractice attorney and negligence lawyer right away if you believe you have been injured or harmed in any way as a result of medical malpractice.
 Make sure your rights are protected and you receive adequate compensation to cover pain and suffering, medical expenses, lost wages, and more.

 Common Types of Malpractice

 Medical malpractice can include any type of error or inaction during medical treatment that directly causes you or your loved one harm.
 Examples may include:

 - Orthopedic mistakes such as surgery performed at the wrong level or improper placement of hardware.

 - Misdiagnosis, failure to diagnose or a delayed diagnosis that allows your condition to worsen.

 - Wrong site surgery.

 - Anesthesia mistakes, either through overdose of medication or multiple drug interactions.